ar37-rs/xfce4-termux/README.md

 ~/xfce4 install
 ```

-Using virglrenderer driver (for some supported GPUs)
+Using virglrenderer driver (for such mali,adreno many other modern supported GPUs)

 [(Read more for virgl additional usage)](https://github.com/ar37-rs/virgl-angle-termux)
 ```